lightning/bolts/03-transactions.md

 ### Fee Payment

-Base commitment transaction fees are extracted from the funder's amount; if that amount is insufficient, the entire amount of the funder's output is used.
+Base commitment transaction fees and amounts for `to_local_pushme` and `to_remote_pushme` outputs are extracted from the funder's amount; if that amount is insufficient, the entire amount of the funder's output is used.

 Note that after the fee amount is subtracted from the to-funder output, that output may be below `dust_limit_satoshis`, and thus will also